diogonapoles/isep-lapr2/docs/SprintA/FURPS.md

 - **The code should be implemented thinking about the performance of the program, namely the requirements above referenced.**
 - **The system should have responses in small time ranges.
 It should not consume a lot of memory.**
+- **The application is supposed to start in a very short amount of time.**

 ## Supportability